 Combine sustained use discounts with other cost-saving mechanisms, such as custom machine types and preemptible VMs, so as to capitalize on multiple cost-saving mechanisms and maximize your savings.

-Tip #4: Implement proper resource management
+Tip #4: Implement Proper Resource Management

 Utilizing resources efficiently and avoiding overprovisioning can help you significantly reduce your GCP costs and ensure that you are only paying for what you need.
-There are several effective strategies for optimizing resource utilization in GCP, inluding:
+There are several effective strategies for optimizing resource utilization in GCP, including:

 Properly sizing VM